elshaabigail/Marketing-A-B-Testing/README.md

 # Marketing-A-B-Testing
- The project aims to explore whether advertisements have an impact on customer buying activity to optimize their effectiveness in encouraging purchases.
+ The project's objective is to investigate whether advertisements have a discernible impact on customer buying activity.
+Through data analysis, A/B testing, and customer surveys, the project aims to understand the influence of ads on customers' purchasing behavior.
+The findings will help determine the effectiveness of ads in encouraging buying activity and guide the development of strategies to optimize their impact on customers' purchasing decisions.